-2-The Multazam is also called (place of clinging).
-Basically, Multazam literal meaning is clinging as Muslims do pray (dua) in a way that they place their chest, face, forearms, and palms against it and call upon Allah and asking for whatever a Muslim wishes.
+The Multazam is also called the place of clinging.
+Basically, Multazam literal meaning is clinging as Muslims do pray (dua) in a way that they place their chest, face, forearms, and palms against it and call upon Allah and asking for whatever a Muslim wish.

-4-There is no specification or particular pray (dua’a) that the Muslim should say in the Multazam.
+There is no specification or particular pray (dua) that the Muslim should say at the Multazam Kaaba.
 He/She should just pray for whatever he wishes for.

-5-The Sahabah used to do that when they entered Makkah.
-If a Muslim wishes he may say the duaa that was narrated from Ibn Abbas: “O Allah, give me good health in my body and protect my religious commitment; let me find my family well and safe upon my return and help me to obey You so long as You keep me alive, and join me, and give me the good of this world and the Hereafter, for You are able to do all things.”
+If a Muslim wishes he may say the dua at Multazam Kaaba that was narrated from Ibn Abbas: “O Allah, give me good health in my body and protect my religious commitment; let me find my family well and safe upon my return and help me to obey You so long as You keep me alive, and join me, and give me the good of this world and the Hereafter, for You are able to do all things.”
 If he stands by the door and prays there without clinging to the House, that is also good.
 (Majmoo’ al-Fataawa, 26/142, 143).

-6-Abdullah bin Abbas (may Allah be pleased with him) said that “The signs of acceptance for any du’a made between the Hajar al-Aswad and the door of the Kaaba will certainly be seen.”
+Abdullah bin Abbas (may Allah be pleased with him) said that “The signs of acceptance for any dua made between the Hajar al-Aswad and the door of the Kaaba will certainly be seen.”

-7-A Muslim should not create problem or difficulty for other Muslims by offering a lengthy prayer.
-Give everyone space for pray (dua’a).
-It is not allowed to crowd or irritate other Muslims.
-Also, it is not permissible to annoy others in order to cling to the Multazam.
-If Muslim gets space easily then he should do dua’a.
+Moreover, it is not permissible to annoy others in order to cling to the Multazam Kaaba.
+If Muslim gets space easily then he should do dua.
 Otherwise, it is good for every Muslim to pray while circumambulating and when prostrating in prayer.